-If you are interested in having your child baptized at Calvary, please contact Kim Warren (firstname.lastname@example.org) in the church office for more information and to schedule a baptism.
+If you are interested in having your child baptized at Calvary, please contact the church office at 218-751-1893 for more information and to schedule a baptism.

-If you would like request a non-festival Sunday please contact the church office.
+If you would like to request baptism for a non-festival Sunday, please contact the church office to schedule.

 CLICK HERE to fill out the Baptism Registration Form.
 The information provided ensures accuracy for certificates and church records.